n3xta/n3xta/README.md

-# On my Learning Journey

 My goal is to learn as many computing-related skills as possible & create interesting and cool projects along the way.

 **A little bit about me:**